Staff

 In addition to these job assignments, Mr. Hollinger has been active in several industry-wide efforts.
 He was the chair of the recently completed FAA Aging Transport Systems Rulemaking Advisory Committee (ATSRAC), and has previously served as the chair of the ATA Powerplant Subcommittee, as a Working Group chair on the ATA Fuel Systems Safety Leadership Team, and as a Working Group co-chair on RTCA SC-200 Integrated Modular Avionics.
 He has also served on the ATA Engineering, Maintenance & Materiel Council, the Transportation Research Board’s Airport Cooperative Research Program that oversaw the writing of ACRP Report 1 Safety Management Systems for Airports, and is a licensed Professional Engineer in the State of Ohio.

-Mr. Bruce Killian, Instructor
+Mr. Scott Williams, Instructor

 Ms. Elaine Morin, Instructor